Skip to Content

 What Does CC Mean?

-A ‘CC’ is a cubic centimeter and is known as the size of the ATVs engine.
+As mentioned above, a ‘CC’ is a cubic centimeter and is known as the size of the ATV engine.
 You may also see CC stand for cm³ or milliliter.
-It is basically just a measurement of volume that can fit inside the engine.
+It is just a measurement of volume that can fit inside the engine.
 If you have bigger cylinders and bigger pistons, you will have more power and also a higher CC.
-To use a car as an example, a 2 liter engine is 2000 cm³, 2000 milliliters, or 2000 CC.
+To use a car as an example, a 2-liter engine is 2000 cm³, 2000 milliliters, or 2000 CC.

-To think of it another way, it is the amount of gas and air mixture that can fit in the engine to move the pistons.
+Also, to think of it another way, CC is the amount of gas and air mixture that can fit in the engine to move the pistons.
 The more mixture that can fit, the more power your engine will have.
 Something to keep in mind though.
 If you have more air and gas mixture going into the engine (you have a higher CC), you will be using more gas.

-You can also view the CCs of engine as the engines displacement.
+Furthermore, you can view the CCs of the engine as the engine displacement.
 If the volume in your cylinder increases, your engine has more combustion.
 Your piston travels from bottom center to top center, with your spark plugs igniting the fuel and air mixture to push the piston back down.
 Which eventually turns your wheels.
-With more room for air fuel mixture, the piston will have more of a push back down, which sends more power to your wheels.
+With more room for an air-fuel mixture, the piston will have more of a push-back down, which sends more power to your wheels.

 You will sometimes notice the size of the engine in CCs stamped onto the engine somewhere.
 They typically stamp in a more accurate measurement than what the engine is considered to be.
 But if you see something like 348cc stamped into the engine, it is considered a 350cc engine.